keatonmurray/notenest/README.md

 ## About Notenest

 Notenest is your **centralized task management companion** fully integrated with **Basecamp** — designed to keep your projects, tasks, and progress neatly organized all in one place.
+Clean UI, designed to be teams-friendly.

 ---